mfrost503/Dossier/README.md

 dependencies by using ```composer install``` or ```composer update``` when things change.

+More information about composer can be found at http://www.composer.org

 ### Bower

 Bower is used to manage all the front end dependencies and can be installed with